uprighted-learners/unit-4-mission-countdown/part1.md

 ## Achieving

-In this lab, we will want to create a MISSION COUNTDOWN.
+In this exercise, we will want to create a MISSION COUNTDOWN.

 Your work will result in: